-- Read this manual and all labels carefully and follow the operating procedures described. - Never operate an ATV without proper training or instruction.
-Beginners should receive training from a certified instructor. - · Always follow the age recommendation: - A child under 16 years old should never operate an ATV with engine size greater than 90cc. - Never allow a child under age 16 to operate an ATV without adult supervision, and never allow continued use of an ATV by a child if he or she does not have the abilities to operate it safely. - Never operate an ATV without wearing an approved motorcycle helmet that fits properly.
-You should also wear eye protection (goggles or face shield), gloves, boots, long-sleeved shirt or jacket, and long pants.
+- Read this manual and all labels carefully and follow the operating procedures described. - Never operate an ATV without proper training or instruction. - Beginners should receive training from a certified instructor. - Always follow the age recommendation: - A child under 16 years old should never operate an ATV with engine size greater than 90cc. - Never carry a passenger on an ATV. - Always avoid operating an ATV on any paved surfaces, including sidewalks, driveways, parking lots and streets. - Never operate an ATV on any public street, road or highway, even a dirt or gravel one.

-- Never consume alcohol or drugs before or while operating this ATV. - Never operate at speeds too fast for your skills or the conditions.
+- Never operate an ATV without wearing an approved motorcycle helmet that fits properly.
+You should also wear eye protection (goggles or face shield), gloves, boots, long-sleeved shirt or jacket, and long pants. - Never consume alcohol or drugs before or while operating this ATV. - Never operate at speeds too fast for your skills or the conditions.
 Always go at a speed that is proper for the terrain, visibility and operating conditions, and your experience. - Never attempt wheel, jump, or other stunt. - Always inspect your ATV each time you use it to make sure it is in safe operating condition.
-Always follow the inspection and maintenance procedures and schedules described in this manual. - Always keep both hands on the handlebars and both feet on the footboards of the ATV during operation. - Always go slowly and be extra careful when operating on unfamiliar terrain.
-Always be alert to changing terrain conditions when operating the ATV. - Never operate on excessively rough, slippery or loose terrain. - Always follow proper procedures for turning as described in this manual.
+Always follow the inspection and maintenance procedures and schedules described in this manual. - Always keep both hands on the handlebars and both feet on the footboards of the ATV during operation. - Always follow proper procedures for turning as described in this manual.
 Practice turning at low speeds before attempting to turn at faster speeds.
-Do not turn at excessive speed. - Never operate the ATV on hills. - Always follow proper procedures for climbing slopes as described in this manual.
-Check the terrain carefully before you start up any slope.
-Shift your weight forward.
-Never open the throttle suddenly.
-Never go over the top of a slope at high speed.
+Do not turn at excessive speed. - Never operate on excessively rough, slippery or loose terrain until you have learned and practiced the skills necessary to control the ATV on such terrain.
+Always be especially cautious on these kinds of terrain. - Always go slowly and be extra careful when operating on unfamiliar terrain.
+Always be alert to changing terrain conditions when operating the ATV.